memgonzales/aiep-python-scratch/Scratch 2 - Qualifying/README.md

 - <b>[Optional, depending on the pacing of the trainees]</b> The second part focuses on the bisection method.
 The construction of graphs of (mathematical) functions via the Pen Tool extension is taught to motivate the discussion.

 ### Session 8
 The material serves to introduce greedy algorithms.
-Representative problems from online judges, such as Shopaholic and Dragon of Loowater (as suggested by Halim and Halim in their <i>Competitive Programming</i> series), are also discussed.
+Representative problems from programming contests, such as Shopaholic and Dragon of Loowater (as suggested by Halim and Halim in their <i>Competitive Programming</i> series), are also discussed.